Charities and nonprofits Business type

 Impacts of Federal tax-exempt revocation

-If you were notified by the IRS that your tax-exempt status was revoked, the effect of your California tax-exempt status is dependent on the method the entity received its California tax-exemption.
+If you were notified by the IRS that your tax-exempt status was revoked, the effect on your California tax-exempt status is dependent on the method the entity received its California tax-exemption.

 If your organization obtained its California tax-exempt status by filing Form 3500 Exemption Application, and your organization's federal tax-exempt status has been revoked by the IRS, FTB may conduct an independent review of your California tax-exempt status.
 FTB will not automatically revoke your California tax-exempt status based on a federal revocation.